colene/express-add-ons-docs/src/pages/api/classes/ArtboardList.md

 # Class: ArtboardList

-ArtboardList represents an ordered list of High Level API ArtboardNodes, representing artboards that are children of a page node.
+ArtboardList represents an ordered list of ArtboardNodes, representing artboards that are children of a page node.

 ArtboardList also provides APIs for adding/removing ArtboardNodes from the list by adding/removing them